WASP-43b

-WASP-43b is a transiting planet in orbit around the young, active, and low-mass star WASP-43 in the constellation Sextans.
+WASP-43b, formally named Astrolábos, is a transiting planet in orbit around the young, active, and low-mass star WASP-43 in the constellation Sextans.
 The planet is a hot Jupiter with a mass twice that of Jupiter, but with a roughly equal radius.
 WASP-43b was flagged as a candidate by the SuperWASP program, before they conducted follow-ups using instruments at La Silla Observatory in Chile, which confirmed its existence and provided orbital and physical characteristics.
 The planet's discovery was published on April 14, 2011.

-At the time of its discovery, WASP-43b had an orbital period of approximately 0.8 days (19.2 hours), the second-shortest orbit ever detected, surpassed only by WASP-19b.
-In addition, at the time of discovery, WASP-43b was the most closely orbiting hot Jupiter known, a phenomenon that can most likely be explained by its host star's low mass.
+WASP-43b has an orbital period of approximately 0.8 days (19.2 hours), which at the time of discovery was the second-shortest known, surpassed only by WASP-19b.
+At the time of its discovery, the size of WASP-43b's orbit was the smallest known for a hot Jupiter, probably due to its host star's low mass.

+Nomenclature

 In August 2022, this planet and its host star were included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Romania, were announced in June 2023.
+WASP-43b is named Astrolábos and its host star is named Gnomon, after the gnomon and the Greek word for the astrolabe.

 Observational history

 WASP-43 was first flagged as host to a potential transiting event (when a body crosses in front of and dims its host star) by data collected by SuperWASP, a British organization working to discover transiting planets across the entirety of the sky.
 In particular, WASP-43 was observed first by the leg of WASP-South at the South African Astronomical Observatory between January and May 2009.

 Later observation by both SuperWASPs in the Northern and Southern Hemispheres led to the collection of 13,768 data points between January and May 2010 and to the use of the CORALIE spectrograph at La Silla Observatory in Chile.
 Fourteen measurements using the radial velocity method confirmed WASP-43b as a planet, revealing its mass in the process.
 The use of La Silla's TRAPPIST telescope helped the science team working on the planet to create a light curve of the planet's transit in December 2010.

-The planet's discovery was published in the journal Astronomy and Astrophysics on April 14, 2011.

-In 2014, a secondary transit of the planet was reported.
-Full observation of phases of the planet was reported in September 2014.
+The initial discovery was published in the journal Astronomy and Astrophysics in 2011.
+This was followed by reporting of a second transit in 2014, and a full observation of the phases of the planet later that year.